Organisation and structure

 What is the IEA energy technology network?

-The IEA energy technology network is comprised of the Committee on Energy Research and Technology (CERT) as well as the four working parties and three expert groups established by the Committee (see What is the role of the Standing Groups? for more information).
-At the core of this network of senior energy technology experts are more than 40 multilateral technology initiatives (Implementing Agreements).
-These initiatives enable governments, businesses, industries, international organisations and non-governmental organisations to share research on breakthrough technologies, to fill existing research gaps, build pilot plants and carry out deployment or demonstration programmes.
+The IEA energy technology network is comprised of the Committee on Energy Research and Technology (CERT) as well as four working parties, and various ad hoc and expert groups established by the Committee (see What is the role of the Standing Groups? above for more information).
+At the core of this network of senior energy technology experts are a number of IEA Technology Collaboration Programmes (TCPs).
+These programmes enable governments, businesses, industries, international organisations and non-governmental organisations to share research on breakthrough technologies, to fill existing research gaps, build pilot plants and carry out deployment or demonstration programmes.

 The IEA Energy Business Council (EBC) is an executive-level group comprised of leading international companies involved in both the supply and demand side of the energy sector, as well as financial institutions and large technology manufacturers.
-Overseen by the IEA Chief Economist, Fatih Birol, who is responsible for the Agency’s annual flagship publication World Energy Outlook, the EBC is the overarching body through which the IEA interacts with business with the following objectives:
+Founded by Executive Director Fatih Birol when he was the IEA Chief Economist, the EBC is the overarching body through which the IEA interacts with business with the following objectives: